23

 When it comes to plants, there’s no better combination than easy, low-light and decorative.
 One species that definitely ticks all these boxes and therefore ranks high on our list of favorites is Hygrophila difformis, also known as water wisteria.

-Not actually related to true wisteria, water wisteria is naturally found in swampy habitats in Asia.
+Not actually related to true wisteria (the garden plant with decorative purple flower clusters), water wisteria is naturally found in swampy habitats in Asia.
+Hygrophila difformis is its scientific name.
 It’s a popular plant among aquarists, especially those looking to maintain low-tech aquariums that don’t need a lot of light or complicated nutrient dosing schedules.

-Hygrophila difformis is a tall plant that can easily outgrow a nano aquarium with its maximum size of up to 23”.
+Hygrophila difformis is a tall plant that can easily outgrow a nano aquarium, with a maximum size of up to 23”.
 Its size and textured feathery leaves make it a great choice if you’re looking for a species to spruce up the background area of your tank.

 Although most (aquatic) plants aren’t too difficult to propagate, Hygrophila difformis multiplies exceptionally easily.
 Even a small floating piece of leaf can regrow, as can a leftover stem piece completely devoid of leaves.

 Tip: Looking for more plants that don’t need a lot of light to complete your low-tech aquarium?
-You can find a list of five more species in this article.
+You can find a list of five more species in the post on low-light plants.

 Hygrophila difformis is a stem plant that should be placed in the substrate.
 All you need to do is stick the plant far enough into the sand or gravel to make sure it doesn’t float away: it’ll form a root system to anchor itself in no time.